optakt/flow-dps/README.md

 Go `v1.16` or higher is required to compile `flow-dps`.
 Please note that it is also required to make sure that your `GOPATH` is exported in your environment in order to generate the DPS API.

-If you want to make changes to the GRPC API, the two following binaries are required as well.
+If you want to make changes to the GRPC API, the four following dependencies are required as well.

 * [`protoc`](https://grpc.io/docs/protoc-installation/) version `3.17.3`
 * `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.26`